ChinoUkaegbu/IntrotoIM/finalProject/journal.md

 Also, I was thinking of having a background like this, IDK, it just looks so woody??! and gives off the whole spooky, piano playing in a castle on a rainy night vibe

 ![Background_Maybe](images/Background_Maybe.jpg)

+**21st April 2021**

+I created the functions that would check if the correct notes were playing for the 2 additional songs I added (so now there are three songs: Mary Had a Little Lamb, A Thousand Years and Willow)